Abhijeetkur/Video-Streaming/README.md

 I am still working on it to make its frontend good and user friendly and dynamically change resolutions, increase security of videos like netflix and many more.

-## For any queries and suggestions please inform me in issues section
+## For any queries or suggestions, kindly refer to the Issues section to inform me.

 ## API Reference